roshanpoudyal/3D_interactive_graphics_rendering_engine/README.md

     - raylib is a programming library to enjoy games programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way. **It's specially well suited for prototyping and tooling graphical applications, game engines, games etc.**
     - It is a very modular library, defined by a small number of specific and self-contained modules.
 Every module is organized by its main functionality (avoiding hundreds of modules depending on other modules, like other C libraries).
         - See about its [architecture here](https://github.com/raysan5/raylib/wiki/raylib-architecture).
-        - Repeating... **Its not a game engine, BUT, you can use it as a base library to prototyping and tooling graphical applications/tools or game engine or games on top of it.**
+        - Repeating... **Its NOT a game engine, BUT, you can use it as a base library to prototyping and tooling graphical applications/tools or game engine or games on top of it.**
         - It is writtent in C but has a very nice [C++ bindings](https://github.com/robloach/raylib-cpp).
 So you can start development in C++.
     - See its [examples](https://www.raylib.com/examples.html).
 Some interesting examples:
         - [Raylib creative coding inspiration 1 - waving cubes](https://www.raylib.com/examples/web/models/loader.html?name=models_waving_cubes).